raissamendonca/github-tutorial/training/github-activity.md

 5. Type your *last name* as the file content
 6. Scroll down and type a **commit message** + **extended description**

+## 3. Pull from remote repo

+1. Return to RStudio
+2. In the "Environment" pane click on the "Git" tab
+3. Click "Pull" to download any changes to the repository from the remote

-## 3. Create a file on local directory:
+## 3. Create a file on local directory

-1. Create a simple text file or drag-and-drop a script into [**your-files**](https://github.com/raissamendonca/github-tutorial/tree/main/lab-meeting/your-files) directory
+1. Create a simple text file or drag-and-drop a script into the **training** directory on your local machine
-2. On GitHub Desktop, make sure the files you’ve added/changed are selected
+2. In RStudio
 3. Type a **commit message** + **extended description**
 4. Click on *Commit to main*
 5. On top toolbar, click *Push origin*